 Replication of telomeric DNA.
 Various mechanisms of unidirectional DNA replication (displacement loop/strand displacement, rolling circle, rolling hairpin) of some organellar, plasmid and viral genomes.
 DNA replication utilizing recombination.
 DNA and RNA replication with the involvement of transcription and reverse transcription in some viruses.

 Chromosome segregation in bacteria and archaea.
-Eukaryotic karyokinesis: structure and function of various components of mitotic apparatus (kinetochor, MTOC and mitotic spindle, molecular motor proteins); mechanisms of chromosome condensation in the M-phase of cell cycle.
+Eukaryotic karyokinesis: mechanisms of chromosome condensation in the M-phase of cell cycle; structure and function of various components of mitotic apparatus (kinetochor, MTOC and mitotic spindle, molecular motor proteins).

 The individual phases of mitosis and the associated changes of structure and organization of chromosomes and mitotic spindle; The M (spindle) checkpoint of cell cycle.

-26. Genetic Variation 1a (Sexual Reproduction and Sex Determination)
+28. Genetic Variation 1a (Sexual Reproduction and Sex Determination Independent of the Existence of Sex Chromosomes)

 The horizontal transfer of genetic information and its main mechanisms in bacteria and archaea (transformation, transduction, capsduction, conjugation, vesiduction, etc.).
 Utilization of some of these processes for genetic mapping in bacteria.
 The horizontal transfer of genetic information between bacteria/archaea and eukaryotes, and among various eukaryotes.
 The possible consequences of the horizontal gene transfer at the phenotype level.